One of the most important things to do as a budding writer is to choose your area of specialization, commonly called a freelance writing niche.

 1. You Will Offer Better Quality Pieces

-When it comes to writing, quality is better than quantity, and your clients and readers will value you most if you produce excellent content in one area rather than poor work in many areas.
+When it comes to being a better writer, quality is better than quantity, and your clients and readers will value you most if you produce excellent content in one area rather than poor work in many areas.

 When you choose a freelance writing niche, you will accrue experience and knowledge over time which will help you hone your skills and produce better, more informative articles.